 A limited number of concurrent streams from the same account.

 By all means, it is about the experience.
 The multitude of streaming platforms constantly tempts users.
 In the end, what keeps them with one and makes them leave another is the experience.
-And experience is a sum of the quality of content, quality of the stream, and quality of communication.
+And experience is a sum of the quality of content, the quality of the stream, and the quality of communication.
 Each viewer is an individual that requires personal attention.
 That’s why smart recommendations based on machine-learning algorithms and offering personal video recommendations, likely-to-buy, and more-like-this videos are proven and practical tools.

 OTT Video Streaming Essentials Fact Sheet

 Download Bianor’s OTT Video Streaming Essentials Fact Sheet to learn more about the five most crucial components in video streaming.